davidTom1194/cpp-Examples/pa18/README.md

   - and an appropriate output based on the validity of the program's operation.

 # File descriptions
-- Iterators, Sorting, and Searching Algorithms: pa18.cpp
+- Stacks and Infix/Postfix Notation: pa18.cpp

 ## Getting Started